zhelyabuzhsky/stockfish/README.md

 ```python
 stockfish.convert_human_notation_to_sf_notation("e4xd5") # returns "e4d5"
 ```
+For advancing a pawn (e.g., e4-pawn to e5), both "e5" and "e4e5" would be valid arguments to the function.
+For kingside castling, "0-0", "00", "O-O", "OO" all work (the function's return value for each would be "e1g1").
 Or, say there are two rooks on a5 and b6, and an enemy piece on a6.
 The following would all be treated as valid "human-style" notations for the a5-rook capturing on a6: "Raxa6", "R5xa6", a5xa6.
 Note that "Raa6", "R5a6", "a5a6" wouldn't be valid "human-style" notations here, since the move is a capture but there isn't an 'x' indicating this.
 ```python
 stockfish.convert_human_notation_to_sf_notation("Raxa6") # returns "a5a6"